Camiri is a small city of about 35,000 founded on 12 July 1935 in the southwestern section of the Department of

 Camiri was one of the sites where battles were fought during the

-between Bolivia and Paraguay (1932-1935).
+that took place between Bolivia and Paraguay (1932-1935).
 Just 8 kilometers from town visitors can enjoy the “El Chorro” waterfall.
 You can take a 2.5 hour tour where you walk about 7 Kms. through a pretty landscape.
 Nearby you can also visit hot springs and several other rivers and streams.
 There is no tourist infrastructure.
 It's more like a hiking and picnic day tour.

 Near Camiri you can visit Balneario Las Rosas, a natural place surrounded by exuberant vegetation and fruit trees.
 It's a small resort with a swimming pool located in Chorety.
 Phone: (591-3) 952-2906.
 Nearby is the Parapetí River.